The Arizona DUI Court Process

 There are many additional legitimate reasons for police officers to make traffic stops, of course.
 What is critical to remember is that an officer must articulate a clear, reasonable cause for making a traffic stop in order for it to be legal.
 This reason must also be included in the incident report for an arrest.

 If the stop that resulted in a driving under the influence arrest was not legal, the evidence collected during the course of the DUI investigation is not admissible in court.
 With all of the evidence thrown out, the state cannot make an effective case against you, and charges are likely to be dismissed by the court.

 2. Disputing Suspicion You Were Under The Influence

-These and other traits, however, needn’t necessarily be related to ingestion of alcohol.
-Additional factors that can lead to what might seem alcohol use include:
+These and other traits, however, needn’t necessarily be related to the ingestion of alcohol.
+Additional factors that can lead to what might seem like alcohol use include:

 - A medical condition